raulv7z/portfolio/README.md

 ## Credits

-This repository was originally forked from [Soumyajit Behera](https://github.com/soumyajit4419).
+This repository was originally forked from <a href="https://github.com/soumyajit4419" target="_blank">Soumyajit Behera</a>.

 I appreciate their work which served as inspiration and base for this portfolio.